Why we use natural fibres

 The process of producing viscose does involve chemicals, so we ensure that our dyeing and fabric manufacturing units have water treatment plants that treat the processing water before releasing it back into the environment.

-We love viscose because as well as being a biodegradable fibre, it drapes beautifully - demonstrated by the popular bloom wrap top.
+We love viscose because as well as being a biodegradable fibre, it drapes beautifully.

 Cruelty-free Merino wool